lcrespom/Modulator/README.md

 	- Use Web Midi API to gather events from external midi Keyboard
 		- Play notes
 		- Associate external controls with selected node parameters
-	- Improve detuner
-		- So other nodes can connect to it before it is connected.
-Otherwise, display a popup explaining the limitation.
-		- This is a generic limitation of all script processing effect nodes.
-		- Improve code to clean hack that checks for custom nodes.

 - UI
 	- Parameters panel